Larry Hazzard: New Jersey Athletic Control Board Commissioner

 In 1985, Hazzard was appointed by New Jersey governor Thomas Kean as commissioner of the SACB, a position he held until 2007.
-He oversaw the commission at a time where there was a lot of boxing activity going on in New Jersey, including, for example, the Mike Tyson versus Michael Spinks contest in June, 1988, the Hector Camacho-Vinnie Pazienza fight of February, 1990 and others.
+He oversaw the commission at a time when there was a lot of boxing activity going on in New Jersey, including, for example, the Mike Tyson versus Michael Spinks contest in June, 1988, the Hector Camacho-Vinnie Pazienza fight of February, 1990 and others.

 One of the most controversial bouts that took place in New Jersey during that era and in which Hazzard had to take a stand was the one between WBA world welterweight champion Marlon Starling and challenger Tomas Molinares of Colombia, which took place on 29 June 1988 at the Convention Hall in Atlantic City.
 That day, Starling and Molinares were involved in a rather close bout until right near the end of round six, when the two combatants threw consecutive, over-looping right hands during a trade.
 Starling's missed but Molinares connected, knocking Starling out.
 Referee Joe Cortez counted the champion out, but a controversy arose because Molinares' punch was thrown right at, or just tenths of a second after, the bell had sounded.
 Jim Lampley and Larry Merchant of HBO, which was transmitting the contest live, were of the opinion that the punch was thrown clearly after the bell.
 After reviewing the fight, on 11 August 1988, Hazzard announced the fight's result would be changed to a no-contest, while at the same time delegating the decision of whether to continue recognizing Molinares as a world champion or not to the WBA.
 Hazzard's decision was reported on the 12 August edition of The New York Times, the same day when, in Panama, the WBA announced they would continue recognizing Molinares as world champion until the time he either lost his title in the ring, was deposed as champion by the WBA or himself decided to leave the title vacant.